Barzing0/CK3_Conflict_Detection_Script/README.md

 # CK3_Conflict_Detection_Script (1.4)
-⚠️this is an alpha version: expect inaccurate results in some cases)
+⚠️this is an alpha version: expect inaccurate results in some cases.

 This script detects conflicts between Crusader Kings III mods by comparing files, keys defined in the same relative paths.